 Learning Towers are a must for toddlers.
 Imagine constantly having to look up at things and feeling so small.
 This is how your toddler tends to feel almost every day.
 Enter the kitchen helper tower, and suddenly, your little one is right there with you, able to safely stand and feel important.

 They are up at the same level as mom and dad, which gives them so much joy.
+It also gives them the freedom to stand and move around, unlike in their high chair.
 If you don’t have a learning tower yet, get one!
 Here is a list of the best learning towers and info on how to make your own.

 What is a Learning Tower?